Hey everyone, here’s my web hosting recommendations aka, why I picked SiteGround and DreamHost to work with and why I recommend them to my customers.

 After many years of experience working with web hosting, I only choose web hosting companies with good track records for reliability and value.
 And I use both of these web hosts myself, for clients and for my own web sites.

 Have questions?
-Click the chat icon at the lower right to talk with me directly.
+Click the chat/message icon at the lower right to talk with me directly.
 Or get on my email list to get stuff from me.